CodyWanless/personal-site/_posts/2022-03-12-async-await-nontechnical.markdown

 ## Example Answer

-One of the best answers to the this question is as follows.
+One of my favorite answers to the question is as follows.

 It's Sunday.
 You have the Sunday Scaries - including but not limited to: feeding yourself, laundry, feeding the cat, milking the cows, setting up the date for tomorrow, taxes, etc. In your existential despair, you decide to order a pizza.
 You pick up your cell phone and order the pizza.
 You have some options at this point.
 Either you can: sit in front of the door waiting for the pizza or start to tackle the remaining chores you have to do.